rrwick/Porechop/README.md

 `porechop -i input_reads.fastq.gz -b output_dir --barcode_threshold 60 --barcode_diff 1`

+### Barcode demultiplexing with Albacore

+'What about Albacore's barcode demultiplexing?'
+I hear you say.
+'Doesn't this make Porechop's demultiplexing redundant?'
+Yes, Albacore v1.0 and later can demultiplex Nanopore reads during basecalling, which is a very nice feature.
+But Albacore and Porechop sometimes disagree on the appropriate bin for a read.

+Here's what I like to do:
+* Basecall the reads with Albacore and use its barcode demultiplexing.
+Make a single FASTQ for each barcode bin.
+* For each of Albacore's bins, trim the reads with Porechop and use Porechop's barcode binning.
+* Discard any reads which Porechop puts into a different bin than Albacore.

+For example, Albacore may have put many reads into the `barcode02` directory.
+When Porechop trims and bins these reads, it may put 95% of them in the BC02 bin, but 4% go in the 'none' bin and 1% go into bins for other barcodes.
+By keeping only the 95% of reads where Albacore and Porechop agree, the risk of misclassification is reduced.

 ### Output

 If Porechop is run with the output file specified using `-o`, it will display progress info to stdout.
 It will try to deduce the format of the output reads using the output filename (can handle `.fastq`, `.fastq.gz`, `.fasta` and `.fasta.gz`).
 The `--format` option can be used to override this automatic detection.